Rishithagovini/Road_accidents_dataanalysis/README.md

 - **Techniques:** Cross-validation, Hyperparameter Tuning

 ## 📁 Files
-- `Road_Accidents_Analysis.ipynb`: The complete notebook with code, visualizations, and findings.
+- `Road_Accidents_Data_Analysis.ipynb`: The complete notebook with code, visualizations, and findings.
 - `RTA Dataset.csv`: The dataset used in this analysis.

 ## 🔗 View Notebook